dward2/BME547/Lectures/modules.md

 # Modules
-An advantage of defining functions within a Python module files is that you can import these functions into other modules.
+An advantage of defining functions within a Python module file is that you can import these functions into other modules.

 In a previous lecture, we created a module: